magento/knowledge-base/src/faq/general/support-tools-overview.md

 <h2 id="observation-for-adobe-commerce">Observation for Adobe Commerce - get the most relevant New Relic info in an easy format</h2>

 Observation for Adobe Commerce is a New Relic nerdlet to see the state of your Adobe Commerce site, current or past time views.
 A nerdlet is a custom application built with New Relic One programmability.
-It presents most relevant New Relic information in an easy format against a common timeline.
+It presents the most relevant New Relic information in an easy format against a common timeline.

 To download the complete article about how to use Observation for Adobe Commerce on cloud architecture, go to [Use Observation for Adobe Commerce](https://support.magento.com/hc/en-us/articles/4402379845901-Use-Observation-for-Adobe-Commerce) page (**you must be signed-in to view it**).